toolbox4minecraft/amidst/README.md

   * ocean monuments
   * nether fortresses

-When the world is loaded from a Minecraft world file, amidst **can** also:
+When the world is loaded from a Minecraft world file, Amidst **can** also:

 * display singleplayer and multiplayer player locations
 * load player skins